iterami/Docs.htm/common/guides/json.md

       // Optional.
 How the vertices should be drawn.
       "draw-type": "TRIANGLE_STRIP",

-      // Optional rotation of entity.
+      // Optional rotation of entity in degrees between 0 inclusive and 360 exclusive.
       "rotate-x": 0,
       "rotate-y": 0,
       "rotate-z": 0,